yaelmhoffman/yaronwittenstein/content/post/svm/index.md

 These packages may not be associated with other contracts accounts (as we are not sure how it will be represented yet), but they still must be stored on-chain.
 It's like having access to **RubyGems/npm/crates.io** or other package managers accessible on the chain. (documentation or debugging info will be stored off-chain).

-I know there is an early-stage work being done on WebAssembly modules interoperability.
+I know there is early-stage work being done on the interoperability of WebAssembly modules.
 A few weeks ago, Lin Clark published  a great article about [WebAssembly Interface Types][WebAssembly Interface Types].
 This seems to be a big step in that direction.

-I can imagine feeding a _wasmer_ module with its dependencies modules in, and compile it natively under one executable unit of code.
+I can imagine feeding a _wasmer_ module along with its dependencies modules in, and compiling it natively under one executable unit of code.
-Or maybe instead of having one compiled module, we could tell _wasmer_ when we build the **import object**, that we're interested not only in the predefined runtime vmcalls, but also in the functions that exist in other WebAssembly modules, serving as dependencies.
+Or maybe instead of having one compiled module, we can tell _wasmer_ that, when we build the **import object**, we're interested not only in the predefined runtime vmcalls, but also in the functions that exist in other WebAssembly modules, serving as dependencies.
 In such a case we could look at programs as importing runtime dynamic vmcalls.

 This idea is analogous to having an operating system pre-compiled with built-ins (like system-calls) vs. dynamically loading kernel modules at runtime.

 ### SMESH

-The puzzle will never be complete without having a high-level friendly programming-language that will compile to SVM WebAssembly code.
+The puzzle will never be complete without having a high-level-friendly programming language that will compile to SVM WebAssembly code.
 (i.e WebAssembly using the SVM runtime vmcalls).
-Initial planning for this future programming-language under the name _SMESH_.
+Initial planning is already underway for this future programming language, under the name _SMESH_.
 The actual work on SMESH will probably start before reaching all the SVM milestones described above.
 I've given a talk about the motivation for SMESH [here][Spacemesh smart contracts research].